coolsoftwaretyler/ogdenstudios.xyz/src/blog/heuristics-for-object-oriented-design-in-ruby.md

 6. Use the `private` keyword to create intentionally designed public interfaces (Metz, 2019, p.
 64).
 7. Use simple dependency injection by passing collaborating objects as arguments to methods (Metz, 2019, p.
 43).
-.
-Use duck typing when you see: case statements that switch on `class`, or methods that ask `is_a?` or `kind_of?` (Metz, 2019, p.
-118).
+8. Use duck typing when you see: case statements that switch on `class`, or methods that ask `is_a?` or `kind_of?` (Metz, 2019, p.
+95).
-.
-Use inheritance when you are conditionally sending messages to `self` based on some attribute of `self` (Metz, 2019, p.
+9. Use inheritance when you are conditionally sending messages to `self` based on some attribute of `self` (Metz, 2019, p.
 134).
-.
-Promote code up to superclasses rather than down to subclasses.
+10. Promote code up to superclasses rather than down to subclasses.
 If you're creating inheritance, build out one new abstract class and move up what you need instead of adapting an existing class to be the superclass (Metz, 2019, p.
 143).

 ### Abstraction considerations

 These items are concerned with the way in which your code models the problem domain at hand.
 They are more subjective, but remain useful even in quick code reviews.

-.
-Every class should have a one sentence description, no conjunctions allowed (Metz, 2019, p.
+11. Every class should have a one sentence description, no conjunctions allowed (Metz, 2019, p.
 22).
-.
-If you rephrase your class methods as questions to the object, each question should make sense; it should be related to the purpose of the class (Metz, 2019, p.
+12. If you rephrase your class methods as questions to the object, each question should make sense; it should be related to the purpose of the class (Metz, 2019, p.
 22).
-.
-Messages should ask for "what" instead of dictating "how" (Metz, 2019, p.
+13. Messages should ask for "what" instead of dictating "how" (Metz, 2019, p.
 70).
-.
-Enforce good dependency direction.
-Never depend on anything that will change more than you (Metz, 2019, p.
+14. Enforce good dependency direction (Metz, 2019, p.
 55).
-.
-Depend on abstractions before depending on concrete classes (Metz, 2019, p.
+15. Depend on abstractions before depending on concrete classes (Metz, 2019, p.
 57).
-.
-If you have a problem that can be solved by composition, default to composition.
-Only use inheritance when the benefits of using it are clear (Metz, 2019, p.
+16. Default to composition over inheritance (Metz, 2019, p.
 209).
-.
-Create shallow hierarchies (Metz, 2019, p.
+17. Create shallow hierarchies (Metz, 2019, p.
 183).

 ## Use named args to remove order dependencies